samthiele/squizz/help.md

 # About
-Squizz is prototype application gathers social and environmental data and combines them in a way that lets you explore mining's potential impact in Europe.
+Squizz is prototype application that gathers social and environmental data and combines them in a way that lets you explore mining's potential impact in Europe.

-It aims to help identify and explore the various pathways in which mining can have positive and negative impacts, to promote shared value rather than conflict.
-While hugely challenging, identifying regions where which mining can co-create mutual benefit to society (and the environment) is crucial to ensuring sustainable and local supply of the raw materials used by society.
+It aims to help identify and explore the various pathways by which mining can have positive and negative impacts, to facilitate the creation of [shared value](https://www.sharedvalue.org/about/what-is-shared-value/) rather than conflict.

+While hugely challenging, identifying regions where which mining can help co-create mutual benefits (to society and the environment) is crucial to ensure sustainable and geopolitically secure supply of the raw materials used by society.

 # How can I use Squizz?

-Use the toolbar on the left to chose your personal, company or community priorities using the "Priorities" sliders, moving them to the right to increase priority and the left to decrease it.
+Use the toolbar on the left to chose your personal, community or company priorities by moving the "Priorities" sliders to the left (low priority) or right (high priority).

-Then specify the potential mine properties.
-Options here are:
+Then select the potential mine properties for the following options:

 **Mine Size**: *Is the mining operation Minor (0.01), Moderate (0.1), Major (0.5) or Giant (1.0).*